United States Holocaust Memorial Museum

-The United States Holocaust Memorial Museum (USHMM) is the United States' official memorial to the Holocaust.
-Adjacent to the National Mall in Washington, D.C., the USHMM provides for the documentation, study, and interpretation of Holocaust history.
-It is dedicated to helping leaders and citizens of the world confront hatred, prevent genocide, promote human dignity, and strengthen democracy.
+The United States Holocaust Memorial Museum (USHMM) is the United States' official memorial to the Holocaust, dedicated to the documentation, study, and interpretation of the Holocaust.
+Opened in 1993, the museum explores the Holocaust through permanent and traveling exhibitions, educational programs, survivor testimonies and archival collections.
+The USHMM was created to help leaders and citizens of the world confront hatred, prevent genocide, promote human dignity, and strengthen democracy.

+Overview

-The museum has an operating budget, as of September 2018, of $120.6 million.
-In 2008, the museum had a staff of about 400 employees, 125 contractors, 650 volunteers, 91 Holocaust survivors, and 175,000 members.
-It had local offices in New York City, Boston, Boca Raton, Chicago, Los Angeles, and Dallas.
+In 2008, the museum had an operating budget of $120.6 million, a staff of about 400 employees, 125 contractors, 650 volunteers, 91 Holocaust survivors, and 175,000 members.
+It has local offices in New York City, Boston, Boca Raton, Chicago, Los Angeles, and Dallas.

-Since its dedication on April 22, 1993, the museum has had nearly 40 million visitors, including more than 10 million school children, 99 heads of state, and more than 3,500 foreign officials from over 211 countries and territories.
-The museum's visitors came from all over the world, and less than 10 percent of the museum's visitors are Jewish.
-Its website had 25 million visits in 2008, from an average of 100 countries daily.
-Thirty-five percent of these visits were from outside the United States.
+Since its dedication on April 22, 1993, the museum has had nearly 40 million visitors, including more than 10 million school children, 120 heads of state, and more than 3,500 foreign officials from over 132 countries and territories.
+The museum's visitors came from all over the world, and less than 10 percent are Jewish.
+In 2024, its website had 33.9 million visits from 243 countries and territories.
+Fifty-seven percent of these visits were from outside the United States.

 The USHMM's collections contain more than 12,750 artifacts, 49 million pages of archival documents, 85,000 historical photographs, a list of over 200,000 registered survivors and their families, 1,000 hours of archival footage, 93,000 library items, and 9,000 oral history testimonies.
-It also has teacher fellows in every state in the United States and, since 1994, almost 400 university fellows from 26 countries.
+Currently, USHMM's Teacher Fellowship Program has 268 fellows representing 49 states in the United States, the District of Colombia, and 11 countries.
+Since 1994, the museum has had almost 400 university fellows from 26 countries.

 Researchers at the United States Holocaust Memorial Museum have documented 42,500 ghettos and concentration camps created by the Nazis throughout German-controlled areas of Europe from 1933 to 1945.

-Though the museum is located geographically in the same cluster as the Smithsonian museums, contrary to popular conception, the United States Holocaust Memorial Museum is an independent entity, with its own governance structure.
-However, the museum and the Smithsonian regularly participate in joint projects.
+The museum is located geographically in the same cluster as the Smithsonian museums.